webuum/webuum-docs/docs/index.md

 hero:
   name: "Webuum"
   text: "The only JS framework you need"
-  tagline: "Made for websites — not web apps.<br>When the platform is 95% of what you need."
+  tagline: "When the platform is 95% of what you need.<br>Made for websites — not web apps."
   actions:
     - theme: brand
       text: Get started